Roosevelt River: Course

 The Roosevelt River begins in the state of Rondônia and flows north through tropical rainforest.
 It is fed by the Capitão Cardoso River, which meets it at the state boundary.

 In Mato Grosso the river forms the western boundary of the 164224 ha Guariba-Roosevelt Extractive Reserve, a sustainable use unit created in 1996.

 After entering Amazonas the river forms the border between the 83381 ha Manicoré State Forest, a sustainable use conservation unit created in 2005 and the 72,296 ha Guariba State Park, also created in 2005.

 The river then runs through the Campos Amazônicos National Park, a 961318 ha protected area created in 2006 that holds an unusual enclave of cerrado vegetation in the Amazon rainforest.

 It continues north until it joins the Aripuanã River.

 The Aripuanã then flows into the Madeira River, thence into the Amazon.

 History and exploration

 Formerly called Rio da Dúvida (“River of Doubt”), the river is named after Theodore Roosevelt, who traveled into the central region of Brazil during the Roosevelt–Rondon Scientific Expedition of 1913–14.
 The expedition, led by Roosevelt and Cândido Rondon, Brazil's most famous explorer and the river's discoverer, sought to determine where and by which course the river flowed into the Amazon.

-Roosevelt and his son Kermit undertook the adventure after the former U.S. president's failed attempt to regain the office as the "Bull Moose" candidate in 1912.
-The Roosevelt-Rondon expedition was the first non Amazonian-native party to travel and record what Rondon had named the "Rio da Dúvida", then one of the most unexplored and intimidating tributaries of the Amazon.
-Sections of the river have impassable rapids and waterfalls, which hindered the expedition.
+Roosevelt and his son Kermit undertook the adventure after the former U.S. president's failed attempt to regain the office as the "Bull Moose Party" candidate in 1912.
+Roosevelt's original plan for the expedition was much more leisurely, however upon arrival in South America he was convinced to adopt a more strenuous goal.
+The Roosevelt-Rondon expedition was the first non-Amazonian-native party to travel and record what Rondon had named the "Rio da Dúvida", then one of the most unexplored and intimidating tributaries of the Amazon.
+Rondon had spent very little time on the river itself, only discovering its existence several years prior.
+Its end point was completely unknown.
+On top of this, sections of the river have impassable rapids and waterfalls, which hindered the expedition.

+Still carrying the bullet from his 1912 assassination attempt, Roosevelt, Rondon, and 17 other men set out to map the river's course.
+Roosevelt’s party entered the River of Doubt on 27 February 1914 and reached its junction with the Aripuanã River on 26 April 1914, after nearly two months (about 58 days) and 470 miles of travel.
+Roosevelt later wrote Through the Brazilian Wilderness recounting the adventure.
+In honor of his contributions to its mapping and exploration, the name of Rio de Duvida was changed to the "Roosevelt River".
+During the descent the explorers endured disease, starvation, frequent capsizings and portages, and the death of a team member.
+Roosevelt himself nearly died from a tropical infection.